Enigma Machine

 158 quintillion settings.
 Broken by a crossword puzzle and a weather forecast.

 Arthur Scherbius patented the Enigma machine in 1918 as a commercial product.
 The German military adopted it in 1926 and progressively enhanced it throughout WWII.
-At its peak, the naval Enigma M4 had 158,962,555,217,826,360,000 possible initial configurations — far beyond any conceivable brute force.
+At its peak, the naval Enigma M4 had 158,962,555,217,826,360,000 possible initial configurations — a number meant to put the cipher far beyond any conceivable brute force.

 Three-rotor Enigma (basic model): 1.
 Plugboard: swap 10 pairs of letters (150 trillion possible settings) 2.
 Three rotors: each rotates to next position after each keypress (17,576 rotor position combinations) 3.
 Reflector: sends signal back through rotors in reverse (this is Enigma's fatal flaw: a letter can never encrypt to itself) 4.
 Rotor selection: 3 from 5 rotors (60 rotor order combinations) Total: ~158 quintillion settings But: same letter never encrypts to itself → cribs work